pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Active Record Strategy
 ======================

-An active record strategy writes sequenced item namedtuples to database records.
+An active record strategy writes sequenced items to database records.

-The library's abstract base class ``AbstractActiveRecordStrategy`` has an abstract method ``append()`` which can be used on concrete implementations of this class to write namedtuples into the database.
-Similarly, the method ``get_items()`` can be used to read namedtuples from the database.
+The library has an abstract base class ``AbstractActiveRecordStrategy`` with abstract methods ``append()`` and ``get_items()``, which can be used on concrete implementations to read and write sequenced items in a database.

 An active record strategy is constructed with a ``sequenced_item_class`` and a matching ``active_record_class``.
 The field names of a suitable active record class will match the field names of the sequenced item namedtuple.

-The library has a concrete active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``, and one for Apache Cassandra provided by ``CassandraActiveRecordStrategy``.
-The library also provides active record classes for SQLAlchemy and for Cassandra.
+The library has a concrete active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``.
+It has an active record strategy also for Apache Cassandra provided by ``CassandraActiveRecordStrategy``.
+The library also provides a active record classes for SQLAlchemy and for Cassandra.

 To help setup the database connection and tables for these two active record strategies, the library has object classes ``SQLAlchemyDatastore`` and ``CassandraDatastore``.
 Database settings can be configured using either